hikettei/cl-waffe/Readme.md

 [Documentation](https://hikettei.github.io/cl-waffe-docs) is available.

-Also, I started to prepare [Tutorials(Written in Japanese)](https://github.com/hikettei/cl-waffe/tree/main/tutorials/jp).
+Also, I started writing [Tutorials(Written in Japanese)](https://github.com/hikettei/cl-waffe/tree/main/tutorials/jp).

 As of this writing, available tutorials are written in Japanese and their writing continues, but eventually, I'm willing to complete and translate them into English.
 So don't worry if you don't speak Japanese.